 - For the quality of its system of higher education.

-- France’s higher education system is not only one of the best in the world—it’s also open to all!
+- France’s higher education system is not only one of the best in the world—but it’s also open to all!

-- For the international flavor of the country’s higher education system.
+- For the international flavour of the country’s higher education system.